WARP-LAB/Pareizrakstiba-Archive/README.md

-# THIS IS ACHIVED REPO
+# THIS IS ARCHIVED REPO

 **[See updated Pareizrakstiba here](https://github.com/WARP-LAB/Pareizrakstiba)**